psycopg/psycopg2/doc/src/usage.rst

 per roundtrip assuming records of 10-20 columns of mixed number and strings;
 you may decrease this value if you are dealing with huge records.

+Named cursors are usually created :sql:`WITHOUT HOLD`, meaning they live only as long as the current transaction.
+Trying to fetch from a named cursor after a `~connection.commit()` or to create a named cursor when the `connection` transaction isolation level is set to `AUTOCOMMIT` will result in an exception.
+It is possible to create a :sql:`WITH HOLD` cursor by specifying a `!True` value for the `withhold` parameter to `~connection.cursor()` or by setting the `~cursor.withhold` attribute to `!True` before calling `~cursor.execute()` on the cursor.
+It is extremely important to always `~cursor.close()` such cursors, otherwise they will continue to hold server-side resources until the connection will be eventually be closed.
+Also note that while :sql:`WITH HOLD` cursors lifetime extends well after `~connection.commit()`, calling `~connection.rollback()` will automatically close the cursor.

 .. |DECLARE| replace:: :sql:`DECLARE`
 .. _DECLARE: http://www.postgresql.org/docs/9.0/static/sql-declare.html